 As soon as we know we’re pregnant, all we see when shopping is rows and rows of cute baby clothes.
 It takes a lot to not go mad and buy everything we like.
 But there really is no need.
 Babies will get given lots of clothes – many of which will likely never be worn because they outgrow them, or they’re just awkward (baby dungarees, cute but a pain to dress them in).

 Little clothes are cute, but I think you need a strategy for buying clothes for little ones.
-It is possible to have a capsule collection for children – even for babies or toddlers.
+It is possible to have a kids clothes capsule wardrobe – even for babies or toddlers.

 Initially, my plan was to have lots of vests & sleepsuits and just hope that you have hand-me-downs and clothes gifts for when they’re born.
 I prefer really small babies in sleepsuits until they’re bigger, and with N he really only had a couple of dungarees sets which were gifts when he was small.
 It’s just a pain to be dressing babies in proper clothes with the number of times you need to change them.
 And they rarely look comfortable.